LastProject-ESIEE/OCPPConfigurationServer/doc/serverChargepointCommunicationDoc.md

 > 3 : The OCPP 2.0.1 protocol is not yet implemented, see [Not implemented](#ocpp-201) for more explanation.

-> 4 : The status is an enum defined by the OCPP protocol and will be highlighted like this : <span style="background-color: #FFFF00">Test</span>.
+> 4 : The status is an enum defined by the OCPP protocol and will be highlighted like this : <ins>Test</ins>.

 ## Processes